astral-sh/rye/docs/guide/toolchains/index.md

   [indygreg/python-build-standalone](https://github.com/indygreg/python-build-standalone)
 * [**Official PyPy Builds**](pypy.md): PyPy is supported from the official release builds.
 * [**Custom Local Toolchains**](#registering-toolchains): locally installed Python interpreters can be registered with Rye.
-Afterwards they can be used with any Rye managed project.
+Afterwards, they can be used with any Rye managed project.

 ## Pinning Toolchains